 No such luck, the Unwelcome Guest had other ideas and had bumped my PSA up to 0.1.
 I know that’s a small rise and doctors recognize something they call the PSA bounce after radiotherapy, with the numbers fluctuating, but frankly, it wasn’t what I wanted to hear.
 Hopefully, this will correct itself but if it were to continue on an upward trajectory and get anywhere near 2.0 then that would be a cause for concern.

-Prostate cancer that comes back is called a recurrence and happens to 1 in 3 men after treatment for early prostate cancer, but as my treatment is on-going with hormone therapy still 18 months to run, we are ways away from that just yet.
+Prostate cancer that comes back is called a recurrence, but as my treatment is on-going with hormone therapy still 18 months to run, we are ways away from that just yet.

 Who else gets follow up anxiety?